 While you’ll find tons of free content, the coaching services and a few extra perks cost money.
-However, compared to other programs in the fitness community, these prices are fair and provide plenty of value.
+However, compared to other online communities, these prices are fair.

-The community is free to join and if you want to take your fitness to the next level, there's an online coaching program, and Nerd Fitness Prime, which gets you access to the Nerd Fitness Community, community challenges and a habit-building app, among other cool benefits.
+The community is free to join and if you want to take your fitness to the next level, there's an online coaching program.

 Girls Gone Strong

-While many fitness communities try to focus on a generalized majority for their fitness training, Girls Gone Strong chose to redirect the focus to women, specifically.
-The GGS group is a fitness platform founded by women who wanted to create a designated space for other women to build strength, gain confidence, and reprogram their lifestyles.
+The Girls Gone Strong brand chose to focus specifically on the needs of women instead of targeting a generalized majority.
+Girls Gone Strong is a fitness business platform founded by women who wanted to create a space for other women to build strength, gain confidence, and change their lifestyles.

-They focus on all fitness and experience levels so long as you are a woman eager to reshape her routine to build a happier and healthier life.
-One of the GGS website’s unique features is its expert advisory board, where members in the community can ask questions and gain personalized advice tailored to them and their situation.
+Girl Gone Strong focuses on all fitness and experience levels.
+One of the GGS website’s unique features is its expert advisory board, where community members can ask questions and gain personalized advice tailored to them and their situation.

 The GGS website hosts plenty of free content in blog and video form to help motivate members to reach their nutrition, fitness, and lifestyle goals.
-They also have a large social media following with plenty of active members who share the program’s expertise and techniques.
+They also have a large social media following with plenty of other fitness enthusiasts who share the program’s expertise and techniques.

 Whole30 is a unique fitness community because it focuses more on dietary health than physical fitness.

 Created by Melissa and Dallas Hartwig in 2009, Whole30 sprung up because of the couple's “30-day dietary experience”.
-Since then, they’ve curated a community centered on food-related health to eliminate digestive issues, build strength, and use nutrition as the perfect pairing to any exercise.
+Since then, they’ve curated a community centered on food-related health to eliminate digestive issues, build strength, and use nutrition and healthy eating as the perfect pairing to any exercise.